 When can I submit my application?

-Applications must be complete upon submission including the Physicians Medical Reference form and Tuberculosis Screening (PPD).
-Please be sure that the Physicians Medical Reference form has been signed and stamped by your physician and that the PPD documentation indicates date planted and date read.
+Applications must be complete upon submission including the Physicians Medical Reference form, 2-Step [Tuberculosis Screening (PPD), and references.
+References are required for all new volunteers and should be sent in after your application is approved.
+All required medical paperwork can be found on our webpage by clicking the "Forms" tab.
+Please be sure that the Physicians Medical Reference form has been signed and stamped by your physician and that the 2-Step PPD documentation indicates dates planted and dates read.

 Individuals, who have had a past positive PPD, must provide a copy of a chest x-ray report.
 Employee Health will not administer chest x-rays for individuals who have had a past positive PPD.

 Do you have a summer volunteer program?

 How long must I wait before I can start volunteering?

 It can take anywhere from four to six weeks before you can begin.

 Senior applicants (18 years or older) must successfully complete a background investigation prior to starting their volunteer assignment.
 The background investigation will occur once a volunteer has received a schedule from a departmental supervisor and notifies Volunteer Services of the tentative start date.

 You may find that it will take upwards of six weeks to begin if you apply during early fall, our busiest time of year.